princecodes247/Mailion/README.md

 ## How to use
 1. Sign up for Veldora.
 2. Create a collection (i.e A collection is a space to store your form data)
-3. Copy scripts and paste in your code.
+3. Copy your link and paste in your form action.

 ## THINGS TO DO